Biodiversity, biogeography, and invasion biology of marine invertebrates

-Marine Ecologist | Postdoctoral Fellow | Memorial University
+Marine Ecologist | Postdoctoral Research Fellow | University of British Columbia

 AboutI am a marine ecologist with interests in biodiversity and biogeography of marine invertebrates, structure and maintenance of benthic populations, and science-based management of biological invasions and commercially-exploited resources.
 I received my BSc degree from the University of British Columbia in 2008.
 There, I worked as a research assistant under the mentorship of Kai M. A. Chan and M. L. Deng Palomares.
 After graduation, I volunteered, interned, and worked at various NGOs prior to pursuing a master's degree.